andrey-usa/LocalSearch/README.md

 # LocalSearch

-LocalSearch is an extended version of the original Stanford Code in Place final project assingment Bajillion with some added features designed to improve search results and user experience.
+LocalSearch is an extended version of the original Stanford Code in Place final project assingment Bajillion http://web.stanford.edu/class/archive/cs/cs106a/cs106a.1212/assn/bajillion-handout.html with some added features designed to improve search results and user experience.

-## Features
+## Added Features

 **- Keyword Boldening:**
     Introduced a new feature to bolden the keywords in search results.